vmware-tanzu/velero/README.md

 4. Once the data has been aggregated, the `BackupController` makes a call to the object storage service (e.g. Amazon S3) to upload the backup file.

-5. If the `--snapshot-volumes` flag is specified, Ark also makes disk snapshots of any persistent volumes, using the appropriate cloud service API.
+5. By default, Ark also makes disk snapshots of any persistent volumes, using the appropriate cloud service API.
+(This can be disabled via the option `--snapshot-volumes=false`)

 ## Further documentation